5jt/Cider/docs/source/tutorial.md

 ---
-title: Cider worked example
+title: 'Tutorial for Cider and Tatin'
 description: A worked example of using Cider to develop four Tatin packages
 keywords: api, apl, cider, dyalog, example, link, source, tatin
 ---

-# A worked example using Cider and Tatin
+# :fontawesome-solid-person-chalkboard: Tutorial

-!!! abstract "Goal"
+!!! abstract "A worked example using Cider and Tatin"

     Use Cider as the project manager to publish some Tatin packages, with test scripts, and dependencies on each other, all with public GitHub repos.

-## Four packages
+## Four packages :fontawesome-solid-boxes-packing: :fontawesome-solid-box-open:

 A worked example needs packages that are simple but not trivial – and preferably actually useful.